jordantroberts/vending_machine/README.md

     <img src="Plan2.png" width="600px"</img>
 </div>

 I initially decided to just have one class, the Vending Machine class.
 This is because I believe that a vending machine object would contain products and coins and it would be able to dispense and update these variables.
-I didn't think another class was necessary.
+I didn't think another class was necessary just at this stage.

 However, I later decided that I would like to implement an update_stock method so that new items could be added to the vending machine.
-I thought this would be a better in the real world if a vending machine owner were to sell this product and the stock wouldn't always be crisps.
-It might be vegan snacks, for example.
+I thought this would be beneficial if a vending machine owner were to sell this product and the buyer wants to stock the vending machine with something other than crisps.
 I didn't think that the Vending Machine class should be responsible for creating these new items so I made a Product class so that new items can be inputted.
+This will also make the code easier to change if the products need to be updated at a later date.

 One other change I made was how I stored the denominations.
 I was storing these initially as decimals (e.g. 0.2 for 20p, 1.0 for £1 etc) but it became unnecessarily complex when doing the calculations, which I was doing in pence.
 Therefore I updated the hash so that the change is now stored as pence.